Museum of the Moon is a new touring artwork by UK artist Luke Jerram.

 Luke Jerram’s multidisciplinary practice involves the creation of sculptures, installations and live arts projects.
-Living in the UK but working internationally for 19 years, Jerram has created a number of extraordinary art projects which have excited and inspired people around the globe.
-He is particularly known for his large-scale public art projects.
-Find out more here.
+Living in the UK but working internationally for 20 years, Jerram has created a number of extraordinary art projects which have excited and inspired people around the globe.
+Find out more through his main website here.

 *The 5.5GB image used to create the 120dpi moon artwork, was created by the Astrogeology Science Centre in the USA.
 The imagery was taken by a NASA satellite carrying the Lunar Reconnaissance Orbiter Camera launched in 2010.